Supporting people with their money

 Where service users lack capacity, this risk is significantly increased.
 Examples may include service users paying into central “pots” for household bills/utilities, use of vehicles in shared living settings and inconsistency in the way rents are charged.
 It is not always clear if service users (and their family/advocates) fully understand what they are paying for, or whether their contribution is fair.

-The DCC Quality Assurance and Improvement Team have produced a set of best practice standards and principles to assist providers to deal with this complex area.
+The DCC Quality Assurance and Improvement Team have produced a set of best practice standards and principles in supporting people with their money to assist providers to deal with this complex area.